Gum Grafting

 - Sliding Pedicle Graft – This method utilizes special incisions to slide attached gum tissue from a neighboring tooth with or without one of the above graft options to re-establish the seal over the root.

-Since 2000, Dr. Noraian has used periodontal plastic surgery to restore the attached gum tissue around teeth with recession and/or sensitive roots.
-Regardless of the tissue option selected, the technique first involves microsurgery to make a small pouch were the seal needs to be restored.
-Next the root surface is cleaned and medicated with an antimicrobial rinse which gets rinsed off.
+Since 2000, Noraian has used periodontal plastic surgery to restore the attached gum tissue around teeth with receding and/or sensitive roots.
+Regardless of the tissue option selected, the technique first involves microsurgery to make a small pouch where the seal needs to be restored.
+Next, the root surface is cleaned and medicated with an antimicrobial rinse.
 The graft is then placed in the pouch and the soft tissue is brought up around it with sutures and then sealed with some other dressing material.
-During the first two weeks post-operatively, you are instructed to avoid chewing and brushing on the grafted area, avoid straws, and return for a two week post-operative visit to check sutures and review home care instructions.
-At the six week visit, periodontal charting will be done and a clearance letter will be generated.
-Occasionally additional follow-up may be indicated.
+During the first two weeks post-operatively, you are instructed to avoid chewing and brushing on the grafted area, avoid straws, and return for a two-week post-operative visit to check sutures and review home care instructions.
+At the six week visit, Noraian will perform some periodontal charting, and generate a clearance letter.
+Occasionally you might need an additional follow-up visit.

-Using your own palatal tissue was the first method developed for treating recession and runs the risk of causing temporary or permanent numbness in addition to being quite uncomfortable during the healing process in the roof of the mouth.
+Using your own palatal tissue was the first method developed for treating recession and runs the risk of causing temporary or permanent numbness in the roof of the mouth in addition to discomfort during the healing process.
 If you know someone who has had tissue harvested from their palate, they may have told you how uncomfortable it was for them.
-For procedures using your own tissue, a special appliance may be made ahead of time called a palatal stent to help cover the palatal wound and reduce discomfort.
+For procedures using your own tissue, Noraian can have a special appliance made ahead of time, called a palatal stent, to help cover the palatal wound and reduce discomfort.

-Using donor tissues has become a method with which Dr. Noraian has become very comfortable and very predictable.
-The Human Acellular Dermal Allograft was the first method Dr. Noraian used with great success with the plastic surgery technique, but the inflammation was significant and patients were concerned about the odor.
-Dr. Noraian still discusses this option with patients but since 2008, it has given way to the use of Human Acellular Amnion-Chorion Allograft.
-Both options are freeze-dried and acellular so the body does not recognize these tissues as foreign so there is no risk of rejection.
-The amnion-chorion allograft is derived from tissue donated by mothers who deliver healthy babies via Caesarean section (sterile surgical delivery) and has been used in eye surgery for over 15 years.
+Using donor tissues has become a method in which Noraian is very comfortable.
+The Human Acellular Dermal Allograft was the first method Noraian used with great success with the plastic surgery technique, but the inflammation was significant and patients were concerned about the odor.
+Noraian still discusses this option with patients but since 2008, it has given way to the use of Human Acellular Amnion-Chorion Allograft.
+Both tissues are freeze-dried and acellular so the body does not recognize these tissues as foreign so your body will not reject the new tissue.
+The amnion-chorion allograft is derived from tissue donated by mothers who deliver healthy babies via Caesarean section (sterile surgical delivery) and has been used for eye surgery for over 15 years.

 American Association of Tissue Banks Protocol

-Regardless of which tissue option is chosen, the gingival graft procedure is highly predictable and results in a stable, healthy band of attached tissue around the tooth.
+Regardless of which tissue option you choose, the gingival graft procedure is highly predictable and results in a stable, healthy band of attached tissue around the tooth.